kuopinghsu/srv32/README.md

     % make coverage

-Here is the coverage report by lcov.
+This is the coverage report by lcov, which get almost 100% code coverage.

 <img src="images/coverage.png" alt="coverage">